Kreikten/IMAQLIQ_test_task/readme.txt

 4. Run client

-5. Enter a filename, which data will be send
+5. Enter a filename, which data will send

 6. Check "log.txt" in folder with daemon for checking log info or check "server_*filename* to see the received data from client